prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/tailoring-mechanisms/index.md

 {{< figure src="xslt-illustration.svg" >}}

 With XSLT2 processing its possible to merge the `enum-literals.xsl` file with the `vec-strict` file by using the logic defined in `vec-open-enum-compiler.xsl`.
-NOTE: `enum-literals.xsl` and `vec-open-enum-compiler.xsl` must be placed in the same directory.
+NOTE: `enum-literals.xml` and `vec-open-enum-compiler.xsl` must be placed in the same directory.

-Command when Saxon with Java is used:
+Run the transformation with Saxon HE for Java:

 ```console
 java -cp /path/to/saxon.jar net.sf.saxon.Transform \